 Findings: Effects of Cannabis on Neuropathy

-Cannabis has been shown to be highly effective at relieving neuropathic pain (Jensen, Chen, Furnish & Wallace, 2015) (Baron, 2015) (McDonough, McKenna, McCreary & Downer, 2014).
-Two major cannabinoids found in cannabis, tetrahydrocannabinol (THC) and cannabidiol (CBD), activate the two main cannabinoid receptors (CB1 and CB2) of the endocannabinoid system within the body (Fine & Rosenfeld, 2014).
+Cannabis has been shown to be highly effective at relieving neuropathic pain (McDonough, McKenna, McCreary & Downer, 2014).
+Cannabinoids found in cannabis interact with the two main cannabinoid receptors (CB1 and CB2) of the endocannabinoid system within the body.
 These receptors regulate the release of neurotransmitter and central nervous system immune cells to manage pain levels (Woodhams, Sagar, Burston & Chapman, 2015).

-Because of cannabis’ effectiveness at reducing pain, its use is prevalent among the chronic pain population (Ware, et al., 2003).
+Because of cannabis’ effectiveness at reducing pain, its use is prevalent among the chronic pain population.
 Luckily, studies indicate that long-term cannabis use for managing pain is safe.
 After a year of regular use, patients with chronic pain were found to be at no greater risk of serious adverse effects than non-cannabis users (Ware, et al., 2015).